nospaceships/node-os-service/README.md

    their required/own logging modules) - the run() function now only accepts one argument whereas previously this was either two or three

-# Version 2.1.0 - 02/05/2018
+## Version 2.1.0 - 02/05/2018

  * Support Node.js 10

+## Version 2.1.1 - 06/06/2018

+ * Set NoSpaceships Ltd to be the owner and maintainer

 # Roadmap

-Suggestions and requirements should be sent to <stephen.vickers.sv@gmail.com>.
+Suggestions and requirements should be sent to <hello@nospaceships.com>.

 # License

+Copyright (c) 2018 NoSpaceships Ltd <hello@nospaceships.com>

-Copyright (c) 2014 Stephen Vickers
+Copyright (c) 2014 Stephen Vickers <stephen.vickers.sv@gmail.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal